Emotional Lability in Lyme Disease

 Several biologic mechanisms may contribute:

-• Neuroinflammation: disrupts brain regions involved in emotional control
+• Neuroinflammation: inflammatory signaling may disrupt brain regions involved in emotional regulation.

-Sleep plays a key role.
-Patients with sleep disorders in Lyme disease often have increased emotional sensitivity.
+Sleep plays an important role.
+Patients with sleep disorders in Lyme disease often report greater emotional sensitivity and reduced ability to regulate stress.

-These mechanisms are part of broader persistent Lyme disease mechanisms.
+These mechanisms are also discussed in our review of persistent Lyme disease mechanisms.

 Is Emotional Lability Lyme Disease—or Anxiety or Depression?

-Emotional lability is often mistaken for anxiety or depression—but the pattern is different.
+Emotional lability is often mistaken for anxiety or depression, but the clinical pattern may be different.

 • Coexisting neurologic or physical symptoms

-These symptoms fall within psychiatric Lyme disease, where inflammation affects both mood and cognition.
+Emotional symptoms may occur alongside other features of psychiatric Lyme disease, where inflammation and nervous system involvement affect both mood and cognition.

 How Emotional Lability Affects Daily Life

-Patients may feel misunderstood—or blamed—for reactions they cannot control.
+Patients often feel misunderstood—or blamed—for emotional reactions they cannot fully control.

 Related Symptom Patterns